jackevee/memes/QUIZ.md

 In order to save code, you add from workspace to repository, then commit from repository to directory.
 2. Explain how git enables tracking code.
-Git allows you to track code by typing log, which shows the history of each commit There are other variations such as graph and oneline, and also diff which shows differences between commits.

 3. Explain how git enables sharing code.
-Git allows each user to work on their own branch and merge code at a later time.
-It also allows you to upload your work and share between users.